Ancient-Wisdom.Co.Uk

 (More about the Boyne-valley complex)

-Research supports the idea that there is relationship between passage-mounds and the astronomical orientation of their passages.
+The following table supports the idea that there is an intimate relationship between passage-mounds and the astronomical orientation of their passages.

 Name of Mound